brainhack-school2020/BHS_project_Jonathan/README.md

 - After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.

-- W then could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!
+- We then could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!

 ### Tools